-This chapter describes how to set up the CRD-14 for use in a typical application.
+This chapter describes how to set up the CRD-14A for use in a typical application.
 It is assumed that the Setup Database contains the factory default settings.
+However, information regarding the Union Pacific-defined crd14setup1.v101 Setup Database is provided.